Eigenfocus/eigenfocus/README.md

 Check the [README.md](docs/README.md) file for instructions on how to setup the project.

 # Contact
-We are in *beta* and any feedbacks are welcome.

 Feel free to contact us `hi@eigenfocus.com` or open an issue.

 # Other